Scaseco/jenax/jenax-graphql/README.md

 #### Namespaces
 The `@rdf` directive is used to supply different aspects of RDF namespace information for fields.
-If multiple `@rdf` directives are present on a field then only the last setting per aspect takes effect.
-The directive immediately affects the field it is used on.
-It also applies to all descendent fields unless it is overridden with another use of the @rdf directive.
+The directive immediately takes effect on the field it appears on.

 * Aspects that affect the annotated field and all descendents:
     * `namespaces`: An object value with a mapping of prefix names to namespace IRIs.
     * `base`: A string that will be prepended to all fields *not* annotated with `@rdf` in order to form IRIs.
 The value of `base` will be expanded against the provided namespaces before prepeding the field name.
 * Aspects that only affect the annotated field:
     * `ns`:  A string that will be prepended to the field name
-    * ` iri`: An explicit IRI for the field.
+    * `iri`: An explicit IRI for the field.

+If multiple `@rdf` directives are present on a field then all their namespaces are combined (latter override earlier).
+For all other aspects the last setting per aspect takes effect.

 ```graphql
 {